alamine53/designer/README.md

 ```

 ## Configuration
-A self-explanatory configuration file is present in
+A configuration file is present in
 [exampleSite/config.toml](/exampleSite/config.toml),
 along the files of a demo website.